vrmarcelino/CCMetagen/README.md

 ```

 For species-level filtering (where there is a space in taxa names), use quotation marks.
-Ex 4: Keep only Escherichia coli and Candida albicans
+Ex 4: Keep only Escherichia coli and Candida albicans:
 ```
 CCMetagen_merge.py -i 05_KMetagen/ -kr k -l Species -tlist "Escherichia coli,Candida albicans"
 ```